based on 7 nights inc. flights

 Mrs Amy Mahon (Guest)

 Excellent resort, wonderful staff, food very good and good variety, including the room service.
 Occasionally the service was very slow but only occasionally, generally everyone was attentive and incredibly helpful and when we did chase something up they responded quickly.
 The accommodation was nice, not massively luxurious, especially the child's boxroom but nice and clean and everything functioned well.
 Lovely view.
 Good coffee machine, free water, crisps, milk etc and the wifi worked.
 Kids club was very good.
 The beach is divine.
 The pool was lovely.
-The resort is very compact and it is overall beautifully kept so it was ideal for a vacation with a 3 year old.
+The resort is very compact and it is overall beautifully kept so it was ideal for a holiday with a 3 year old.
 Indeed she asks us most weekends if we can go back to Antigua and we look forward to returning!

 Sarah Turner (Staff)